-FALLBROOK — The Fallbrook Public Utility District (FPUD) is asking customers to conserve water, especially outdoors, as FPUD and several other water agencies in the San Diego region will have their imported water service discontinued for 11 days beginning November 27.
+FALLBROOK – The Fallbrook Public Utility District is asking customers to conserve water as FPUD and many water agencies in the San Diego region will have their imported water service discontinued now through

 Residents with any questions or concerns may call the district office at (760) 728-1125, ext.
 99.